indumathi25/angular-ecommerce-store/README.md

 #### Token Handling Approach

-Since the backend uses an external mock API (DummyJSON) that does not support issuing secure HttpOnly cookies for this domain, the app uses a simplified token model:
+The application implements a **Backend-for-Frontend (BFF)** pattern to handle authentication securely, even though the upstream API (DummyJSON) does not support cookies natively.

-- **User logs in** → token stored in client-side `document.cookie`
+- **User logs in** → Frontend calls BFF `/api/auth/login`.
+- **BFF** calls upstream API, receives token, and sets a secure **HttpOnly** cookie.
-- **AuthService** reads the token from the cookie to determine auth status
+- **AuthService** verifies auth status by calling `/api/auth/me` (BFF reads cookie).
-- **AuthGuard** uses the service to allow or block routes
+- **AuthGuard** relies on this server-side verification.
-- **Future calls** from `HttpClient` attach the token from the cookie via an Interceptor
+- **Future calls** from `HttpClient` go to the BFF, which automatically attaches the token from the cookie to the upstream request.

-#### What would happen in a real secure implementation?

-In production, the recommended approach is:

-- Server returns a secure `HttpOnly` cookie
-- Frontend cannot read the cookie (by design)
-- Frontend calls `/auth/me` on startup to verify the session
-- `AuthGuard` relies on server verification rather than local state

-This was not implemented because the backend did not support cookie issuance so it remains a noted trade-off.
+This ensures that sensitive tokens are never exposed to client-side JavaScript, mitigating XSS risks.

 #### External Snippets & Adaptations